ponylang/pony-tutorial/docs/pattern-matching/as.md

 Let's look at an example.
 The `json` package provides a type called `JsonDoc` that can attempt to parse strings as fragments of JSON.
 The parsed value is stored in the `data` field of the object, and that field's type is the union `(F64 | I64 | Bool | None | String | JsonArray | JsonObject)`.
 So if there is a `JsonDoc` object referenced by `jsonDoc` then `jsonDoc.parse("42")` will store an `I64` equal to `42` in `jsonDoc.data`.
 If the programmer wants to treat `jsonDoc.data` as an `I64` then they can get an `I64` reference to the data by using `jsonDoc.data as I64`.

-In the following program, the command line arguments are parsed as Json.
+In the following program, the command line arguments are parsed as JSON.
 A running sum is kept of all of the arguments that can be parsed as `I64` numbers, and all other arguments are ignored.

 ```pony
 use "json"